Liberty Global says no current plans to increase ITV stake

-LONDON (Reuters) - Liberty Global (LBTYA.O) has no current plans to increase its holding in British broadcaster ITV (ITV.L), its chief strategy officer James Ryan said on Tuesday, after the highly acquisitive firm took a 6.4 percent stake earlier this year.
+LONDON, Sept 9 (Reuters) - Liberty Global has no current plans to increase its holding in British broadcaster ITV , its chief strategy officer James Ryan said on Tuesday, after the highly acquisitive firm took a 6.4 percent stake earlier this year.

 Speaking at the Royal Television Society’s conference in London on Tuesday, Ryan said the holding gave the U.S.-based cable group a “seat at the table” but that it had no plans to increase it at this stage.